(Disclaimer: This post may contain affiliate links, which means we may receive a small commission at no extra cost to you.)

 PHONE & INTERNET

 I’m not going to lie, the phone service here isn’t the best.
-You will find wifi in some cafes and restaurants but it’s possible it might be spotty.
+You will find wifi in some cafes and restaurants but it might be spotty.
 If you are thinking about becoming a digital nomad in Santorini, I would make sure your accommodation has good wifi.

 DAILY BUDGET